 Then, you want to have control over your learning progress.
 That you can have only if you adopt the approach of small steps.

 To put you in charge of your study time, we launched a new and advanced CFA Study Planner available for FREE to candidates of all levels.

 You will find there the whole CFA Curriculum divided not only into topics but also into readings.
-And while you’ll have your global 5-month study plan, you’ll also have the means to control your weekly study progress.
+And while you’ll have your 5-month study calendar, you’ll also have the means to control your weekly study progress.
 You’ll have the average study time per week stated which you’ll be able to edit according to your needs (take away a reading or two if, say, you’ll have a busy week at work OR add some readings if you’ll want to quickly move on with the study material).

 That’s not all!